tree-sitter/py-tree-sitter/README.md

 ## Installation

 This package currently only works with Python 3.
-There are no library dependencies.
+There are no library dependencies, but you do need to have a C compiler installed.

 ```sh
 pip3 install tree_sitter